Bass Abyss Level Editor

 If not visible, hit Ctrl-L to show the Library widget.
 I've organized the tiles in a folder structure that seemed logical to me.
 Feel free to change this layout in any way you want.

-Drag this symbol to the stage to create a copy of it.
+Drag this symbol to the stage to place it in the map.
 Publish and test the map.
-You should encounter this tile in the same location you placed it in the editor.
+You should find this tile in the same location you placed it in the editor.

 Now some details about the symbols in the library.
-Not everything is usable there.
-Don't use anything inside the top-level folder called "01_No_Borrar" or anything in any folder called _bmp, _core or _src.
+Not everything is usable as a tile.
+For example, don't use anything inside the top-level folder called "01_No_Borrar" or anything in any folder called _bmp, _core or _src.
 Those folders contain support assets for the actual tiles.
-If placed on the stage, they won't be picked up by the map script and thus they won't be shown while playing.
-A good rule of thumb is: if the item's name is not a number, it is not usable by the editor.
+If you placed them on the stage, they wouldn't be picked up by the script that generates the map, and thus they would not show up during gameplay.
+A good rule of thumb is: if the name of the library symbol is not a number, it is not usable by the editor.

-The actions you can perform with the tiles in the stage are limited as well.
-Don't rotate, resize or flip any of them.
+Once you place a tile in the map, don't rotate, resize or flip them.
 This information will not be transferred to the map data.
 Only change their location in the stage.
-If you need a rotated tile, there's probably such a version of the tile in the library with another name.
+If you need a rotated tile, there's probably rotated symbol the in the library with another name.
 You just need to look for it.

 Starting Point